better-internet/radworks-docs/docs/using-radicle/contribute-project.md

 title: Contribute to a project
 ---

-To contribute to any project hosted on the Radicle network, you

-## Clone a project

-Make sure you have the [project URN and seed node](using-radicle/discover-project.md) of the project you want to close before you get started.
+To contribute to any project hosted on the Radicle network, you need the [project URN and seed node](discover-project.md) of the project you want to close before you get started.

 The syntax for the cloning URL is `rad://<seed-host>/<project-urn>`, without the `rad:git:` portion for the project URN.
 Or, click on the **Clone** button on any project in the Radicle web client to copy the entire command directly.

+## Clone a project

 Then use `rad clone` to fetch a copy of the project from the seed node.